Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Macro Memory Storage/readme.md

   "autoImport": "false",
 }
 ```
-**config.storageMacro** : This is the name of the Storage Macro for Memory_Functions, feel free to rename this as needed.
+**config.storageMacro** : This is the name of the Storage Macro for Memory_Functions, feel free to rename this as you see fit.
 * Note: Once changed, your previous Storage macro and will be innaccessible to the script.

-**config.autoImport**: This accepts the boolean values true or false.
-This also accept the string "activeOnly
+**config.autoImport**: This accepts the boolean values true and false.
+This also accepts the string "activeOnly
 * true : Will add ```import { mem } from ‘./Memory_Functions``` to any script that contains ```import xapi from ‘xapi’```
 * false : Disables autoImport
 * "activeOnly : Case sensitive; Will add ```import { mem } from ‘./Memory_Functions``` to any script **ACTIVE SCRIPT** that contains ```import xapi from ‘xapi’```